Finding quickly how many neighbors you have...

 Why do you put your { in a separate line only when defining a function or a method?

-I follow the coding style of suckless (at least most of it).
-It emphasizes the fact that in standard C and C++, you cannot nest functions.
+I’m following the coding style of suckless (most of it at least).
+It emphasizes the fact that you cannot nest functions in standard C and C++.

 But hey, wouldn’t it be fun if we were using a more modern version of C++ (like C++20) and making the last method more pythonic?